A DEEPER DIVE into the Mystery of Christmas

 10 At this I fell at his feet to worship him.
 But he said to me, “Don’t do that!
 I am a fellow servant with you and with your brothers and sisters who hold to the testimony of Jesus.
 Worship God!
 For it is the Spirit of prophecy who bears testimony to Jesus.”
 (Revelation 19:10)

-Later in The Revelation of Jesus Christ (the full name of the book) this same Jesus Christ says,
+Later in The Revelation of Jesus Christ (the full name of the book) this same resurrected Jesus Christ says,

 12 And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.